DavidHughes512/Java-SQL-Database/README.txt

 JAVAFX:javafx-sdk-19.0.2.1

+The following project requires a localhost MYSQL server with a user labeled "sqlUser" and the password set to Passw0rd!.
+The driver version used during development is below.

-DIRECTIONS: Launch the program and login as "test" user.
+DIRECTIONS:Launch the program and login.
+Username is "test".
 Password is "test".
 Application can make and edit appointments as well as customers and sync with the MYSQL database.
 There is also a reports tab that will give basic data on appointments.